Browse by . . .

 How did so much earth and the dark corners of New York streets get inside?
 Michael Elmgreen and Ingar Dragset create an underground End Station, Peter Wegner a paper labyrinth, and Mike Bouchet a pungent alternative to Walter de Maria, while emerging artists "Make It Now."

 You call this a monument?
-Ed Ruscha traces the course of empire and Thomas Hirschhorn a world in ruins, while "Monuments for the USA," featuring Michael Elmgreen and Ingar Dragset among so many others, seeks a nation worth remembering.
+Ed Ruscha traces the course of empire, while "Monuments for the USA," featuring Michael Elmgreen and Ingar Dragset among others, seeks a nation worth remembering.

 Drew